History of Rethymno

 The height of Fortetsa with all the remains from the old Venetian fortress overlooks Rethymno.
 Towards the south of Fortetsa is the new city of Rethymno together with broad roads, and modern architecture which expands to the first heights.
 The old town of Rethymno spreads out to the north, an outstanding location with small roads, decorated with all the remains of the Venetian and Turkish periods.
 Within the excursion of the old town you will note Byzantine and Venetian churches, splendid doorways with arched, vaulted or perhaps horizontal lintels, vaulted passageways, water fountains in a variety of designs, also idyllic hotels and a lot more fascinating.

-The Loggia on Arkadiou and K. Palaiologou Streets is the most essential monument in Rethymno.
+The Loggia on Arkadiou and K Palaiologou Streets is the most essential monument in Rethymno.
 It had been constructed in the 16th century and it was the place that the Venetian nobles assembled for relaxing.
-All of the 4 ends of the structure has 3 semi-circular arches, and also the outer walls are samples of citadel type architecture.
-These days it residences the Archeological Museum of Rethymno.
+All the 4 ends of the structure has 3 semi-circular arches, and also the outer walls are samples of citadel type architecture.
+These days it houses the Archeological Museum of Rethymno.

 The Rimondi water fountain in Patychakis Square was constructed in 1626.
 It has 3 basins into which water runs coming from carved skins, fluted columns with Corinthian capitals sitting on an elevated stage and holding up an entablature having an epistyle.
 The Guora gate or Megali Porta (“Great Gate”) is at the start of Antistaseos Street.